 23andMe has a large database, although testers are generally more health-focused rather than interested in genealogy.
 It has some great analysis tools and highly-regarded ethnicity results, but its compulsory international shipping makes it very expensive for Australians and New Zealanders.

-Living DNA is a new test that breaks down your ancestry into 80 worldwide regions, including 21 British regions.
+Living DNA breaks down your ancestry into 80 worldwide regions, including 21 British regions.
 Irish, German and Scottish regions will be added soon (existing results will be updated).
-Living DNA does not have a matching database yet, but is planning to add one in the coming months.
+Living DNA's matching database is in Beta at the moment, ready to launch in the coming months.

 For a review of features and pricing of the three DNA testing companies, refer to Which DNA testing company should I use?

 Family Tree DNA hosts over 9500 projects, including for surnames, geographical regions, and haplogroups.

 Australian Settlers DNA, Australian Convicts DNA, New Zealand DNA, British Isles DNA by County, Ireland Y-DNA and Ireland mtDNA are just a few projects that may be of interest.

 Currently, the favourite test type amongst genealogists who don’t have a specific need to test the direct male or female lines is an autosomal DNA test.
 AncestryDNA, Family Finder and MyHeritage DNA are very popular in Australia & New Zealand, but review both your goals and the pricing and features of all three genealogy testing companies before you buy, to ensure your choice suits your needs.

 Expect to be matched with a range of biological relatives, up to 5th cousins back or further.